 A versatile down duvet for rooms and environments that keep a relatively even temperature through the year, as well as bedrooms with air conditioning.
-A many-channelled duvet filled with a higher amount of down than the summer variety.

 Well filled with wide channels, these ultra-warm are designed for cold winters in cold climates, as well as sleepers who feel the chill easily.
 When the weather outside is frightful, you will be perfectly cosy under your duvet.

 TOG VS. NORVEGR GUIDELINES – THE WARMTH SCALE

 A lot of duvet manufacturers use the term “TOG” to explain how warm their duvets are.
 In our experience, this reference proves confusing to many customers.

 So, here is a brief explanation: the better the down quality, the bigger the down pearls.
 The larger the pearls, the less down that is needed inside, resulting in a product with a low weight.
 The lighter the duvet, the more air can circulate inside it – and the more air inside the duvet, the better the duvet is at regulating the temperature.